ulasamiyorumki/guitar-riff-pathfinding-ai/README.md

-Here is a concise and professional **README.md** for your GitHub repository.
-It focuses on the AI search and optimization aspects, which align perfectly with your course requirements.

----

 # 🎸 Guitar AI Pathfinding Dashboard

 An intelligent agent that finds the most ergonomic fretboard positions for any given musical riff.
 This project uses **Global Optimization (Dynamic Programming)** to minimize the physical effort (stretch and string jumps) for a guitar player.